nearform-actions/optic-release-automation-action/README.md

 ### Example

-This example shows how to configure this action to release a new npm module version:
+This example shows how to configure this action to release a new Npm package version:

 ```yml
 name: release